freenode/Sigyn/README.md

 Bot is able to compute spam pattern and use them against spammers for a period of time.

 After being correctly configured, bot can handle attacks without human hands, most settings can be tweaked per channel.

+Default values in config.py must be modified for your needs.

 ## Configuration ##